senapati484/homebrew-flowa/DOCUMENTATION.md

 ### Actors

-Defined like classes but with the `actor` keyword.
+Defined using the `actor` keyword.

 ```flowa
 actor Worker {